Neighbourhood House Coordination Program

 About the Neighbourhood House Coordination Program

-The Neighbourhood House Coordination Program (NHCP) provides funding to around 400 neighbourhood houses and neighbourhood house networks across Victoria to:
+The Neighbourhood House Coordination Program (NHCP) provides funding to around 400 neighbourhood houses and 16 neighbourhood house networks across Victoria, and for the peak body, Neighbourhood Houses Victoria.
+It aims to deliver community development programs and activities that:

 • Neighbourhood house coordination program guidelines

-The Neighbourhood house coordination program guidelines provide information to organisations funded under the Neighbourhood House Coordination Program.
+The Neighbourhood House Coordination Program (NHCP) guidelines provide essential information to organisations funded through the program.

-All members of committees of management, coordinators and networkers are encouraged to read the guidelines to inform the operation of their neighbourhood house program.
+All members of governance committees, managers, and networkers should read the guidelines to inform the operation of their neighbourhood house program.

 • About neighbourhood houses

-Neighbourhood houses are not-for-profit centres for people of all abilities, backgrounds and ages.
-They come to:
+Neighbourhood houses are not-for-profit community centres where people of all abilities, backgrounds and ages can:

 • meet, chat and make friends